 - Hipcamp offers RV camping on farms and private property.
 Nightly rates can start pretty low ($10/night) and amenities vary by place.
 Some places are more like dry camping and other places offer up to full hookups.
 Book a campsite here and we both get $10!!

 The easiest way to save on your meals is to prepare them in your RV.

-This is true whether you are just going for vacation, the weekend, or if you RV full time.
+This is true whether you are just going on vacation, the weekend, or if you RV full-time.

 You can make the meals as simple or complex as you’d like.
 If you feel that your RV kitchen isn’t going to cut it, bring your grill or experiment with campfire cuisine.

 Ever make pancakes and bacon over an open fire?
 It takes forever, but it is a lot of fun.

 My favorite place for savings on groceries is at Aldi – unique finds and super cheap!

 Also, if you haven’t used Ibotta for digital store coupons, you are missing out.